NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - NC State has played 12 games, with seven wins against the spread.

-- This season, the Wolf Pack have an against the spread record of 6-4 in their 10 games as a favorite of 1 point or more.
+- So far this season, the Wolf Pack have been installed as favorites by a 1-point margin or more 10 times and are 6-4 ATS in those contests.

-- NC State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- NC State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

 - NC State is 7-3 against the spread and 9-2 overall this season when the team puts up more than 26.8 points.

-- NC State is 5-2 against the spread and 6-2 overall when the team picks up over 384.6 yards.
+- In games that NC State churns out over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.

-- The Wolf Pack have turned the ball over 11 times this season, eight fewer than the Bruins have forced (19).
+- This year, the Wolf Pack have 11 turnovers, eight fewer than the Bruins have takeaways (19).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.